danReynolds/ECON101/module1.md

 ## Production Possibility Frontier (PPF)

+PPF shows the amount you can get of one good graphed against another.
+The frontier is the curve itself, so we can get any combo along the frontier, 10 of x, 20 of y, 0 of x, 30 of y, etc.

 Y-axis, the cost and X-axis, the benefit.

 Opportunity cost = ratio of what we give up to what we get.